NormanBingham/Height-and-Weight/README.md

 # Army Height and Weight PDF Generator

-Automates the generation of Army height and weight assessment forms (DA 5500/5501) from Excel data, with support for AR 600-9 compliance tracking and ACFT exemptions.
+Automates the generation of Army height and weight assessment forms (DA 5500/5501) from Excel data, with support for AR 600-9 compliance tracking and AFT exemptions.

 ## Process Overview